 Imagine being able to analyze your conversations and find winning strategies that the whole team can use.
 With AI, that’s now possible.

 Artificial intelligence can look at your conversations to understand what is effective with customers.
-New technology can look at not only the content of a conversation but also non-verbal cues that can give valuable insight.
-In terms of training, replicating good behaviors, and developing a sustainable system, this kind of technology can give an organization a major edge.
+New technology can look at the content of a conversation and non-verbal cues that can give valuable insight.
+In terms of training, replicating good behaviors, and developing a sustainable system, this kind of technology can give an organization a significant edge.

 You can help your chances of closing sales and keeping clients by following up quicker and staying on task.
 As mentioned, CRMs give you a way to support team members and offer better, faster service.

 By following customer activity, you and your team can see where leads are in the pipeline and deliver relevant marketing material and custom email messages.
-You can fix customer issues faster and speed up deals.
+As a result, you can fix customer issues faster and speed up deals.

 Measuring and Reporting KPIs